-The legislation will help get transit built faster by ensuring nearby developments or construction projects do not interfere with or delay the four priority transit projects.
+The legislation will help get transit built faster by ensuring nearby developments or construction projects do not interfere with or delay the priority transit projects.
 The BTFA introduces a permit requirement for certain works near the priority transit projects.
-A Corridor Development Permit is required to carry out the following work within the Corridor Control Lands:
+A Corridor Development Permit is required to carry out the following work within the Transit Corridor Lands and permit buffers:

-- 1. Building, Altering or placing a Building, other Structure or road, or conduct excavation or dewatering, on or under transit corridor land, or land within 30 metres of transit corridor land. - 2.
-Building, Altering or placing Utility Infrastructure that would require grading or excavation on or under transit corridor land, or land within 10 metres of transit corridor land. - 3.
+- 1. Building, Altering or placing a Building, other Structure or road, or conduct excavation or dewatering, on or under transit corridor land, or land within permit buffers. - 2.
+Building, Altering or placing Utility Infrastructure that would require grading or excavation on or under transit corridor land, or land within permit buffers. - 3.
 Such other work as may be prescribed by Regulation under section 84 of the Act.